 - Parent Support

-We are in-network with these insurances and accept the contracted rate.
+Some of our therapists are in-network with these insurances and accept the contracted rate.
 This means that your insurance pays us directly, and you are responsible to pay only your copay, coinsurance, or deductible.

 - First Choice Health Network/Kaiser Access PPO